 The Ashoka Chakra or wheel is from the Lion Capital of Ashoka.
 According to Sarvepalli Radhakrishnan, second President of the Republic of India, the chakra was chosen as it was representative of Dharma and Law.

-Share this if you’ve found these facts useful.
+Share this post if you’ve found these facts useful.